rwth-iat/rte/README.md

 ## Usage

 The main application of ACPLT/RTE is the `ov_runtimeserver` / `ov_runtimeserver.exe`.
-It manages the object database and dyanmically links with OV libraries which provide functionality by adding object classes.
+It manages the object database and dynamically links with OV libraries which provide functionality by adding object classes.
 With the help of `TCPbind`, `ksbase` and `kshttp` OV libraries (which are bundled in this repository), it allows to provide an ACPLT/KS server.
 Alternatively, the `opcua` OV library (also bundled in this repository) can be used to run an OPC UA / IEC 62541 server in OV.

-The ov_runtimeserver can either be configured by comand line arguments or using a configuration file.
+The ov_runtimeserver can either be configured by command line arguments or using a configuration file.
 A simple invocation for starting an OV server with a plain new object database would be
 ```sh
 ov_runtimeserver -f test.ovd -s MANAGER -l stdout -c 10000000 --force-create -w ksbase -w kshttp -w TCPbind -w fb